Installation Guides

-Can I fit flush bolts to a fire door?
+Can I fit flush bolts on a fire door?

 There are several aspects to be aware of, including intumescent protection, length and the material the bolt is made of.